-- Personal Capital: With Personal Capital Cash, you earn 2.02% APY and 2.15% APY if you're a client of its investment management service.
+- Empower: With Empower Cash™, you earn 3.35% APY and Empower Advisory clients earn 3.45% APY.
 There's no minimum balance requirement or fees either.
-And Personal Capital has a range of other great free features like budgeting tools, a net worth tracker, and investment fee analyzer.
+And Empower has a range of other great free features like budgeting tools, a net worth tracker, and investment fee analyzer.

 Again, these cash management accounts are most useful if you're an existing customer since you can quickly move funds around.
 But they're still a standalone low risk investment you can try out.

 Low risk investing might not yield the same results as growth stocks or private equity.
 But in many cases, protecting your capital and achieving fixed income is more important than pure growth.